-Through discussions with stakeholders, fair housing advocates, and this assessment of fair housing issues, the City identified factors that contribute to fair housing issues, as shown in Table 3-11, Factors that Contribute to Fair Housing Issues.
+Through discussions with stakeholders, fair housing advocates, and this assessment of fair housing issues, the City identified factors that contribute to fair housing issues, as shown in Table 3-12, Factors that Contribute to Fair Housing Issues.
 While there are several strategies identified to address the fair housing issues, the most pressing issues are displacement risk for lower-income and minority households due to rising housing costs and barriers to homeownership.
-Prioritized contributing factors are bolded in Table 3-11 and associated actions to meaningfully affirmatively further fair housing related to these factors are bold and italicized.
+Prioritized contributing factors are bolded in Table 3-12 and associated actions to meaningfully affirmatively further fair housing related to these factors are bold and italicized.
 Additional programs to affirmatively further fair housing are included in Section 4, Goals, Policies, and Programs.

-TABLE 3-11: FACTORS THAT CONTRIBUTE TO FAIR HOUSING ISSUES
+TABLE 3-12: FACTORS THAT CONTRIBUTE TO FAIR HOUSING ISSUES

-AFH Identified Issues Contributing Factors Meaningful Actions Encourage construction of ADUs, particularly in areas of concentrated affluence and/or single-family homes (Program 3.2.3) Concentration of non- White households in Availability of more affordable housing options High cost of housing paired with historic Allocate unused Measure B housing allotments to affordable housing at the end of each 5-year period (Program 3.1.1) lower resource areas discrepancies in homebuying power for persons of color Advertise availability of first-time homebuyer assistance (Program 6.1.1) Improve community awareness of Solano Mobility programs to increase accessibility to all areas of the city (Program 7.2.1)
+AFH Identified Issues Contributing Factors Meaningful Actions Concentration of non- White households in lower resource areas Availability of more affordable housing options High cost of housing paired with historic discrepancies in homebuying power for persons of color Encourage construction of ADUs, particularly in areas of concentrated affluence and/or single-family homes (Program 3.2.3) Allocate unused Measure B housing allotments to affordable housing at the end of each 5-year period (Program 3.1.1) Advertise availability of first-time homebuyer assistance (Program 6.1.1) Improve community awareness of Solano Mobility programs to increase accessibility to all areas of the city (Program 7.2.1)